wwwebweber/obsidian-token-counter/README.md

-# Obsidian Token Counter
+# Obsidian AI Token Counter

+AI large language models process text using tokens, which are common sequences of characters found in a set of text.
+The models learn to understand the statistical relationships between these tokens, and excel at producing the next token in a sequence of tokens.
-This plugin counts tokens in your Obsidian notes.
-Useful for writers, researchers, and anyone who needs to track text length for AI, publishing, or other purposes.
+This plugin shows the total count of tokens in your Obsidian note.

 ## Features
 - Counts tokens in the current note
 - Displays token count in the status bar
-- Supports multiple languages

 ## Installation
 1. Download and copy the plugin folder to your `.obsidian/plugins` directory.